 6.10 When concerns have been raised regarding a child or they are subject to any multi-agency work a written record will be kept securely and separately from the child’s main pupil record.
 Paper copies are kept locked away in filing cabinet in the Heads office, they are also scanned into My Concern to ensure no gaps in chronology.

-6.11 Whenever a child transfers to another school all school records, including safeguarding/child protection files will be sent to the receiving school in a secure manner and relevant agencies will be informed of the new school that the child has moved to.
+6.11 Whenever a child transfers to another school all school records, including safeguarding/child protection files will be sent to the receiving school in a secure manner (within 5 working days) and relevant agencies will be informed of the new school that the child has moved to.
 My Concern schools will send information electronically via the secure element, for all other transfers files are sent with a receipt to send back to say they have received it.
 Files where possible will be delivered by hand so handover can take place with relevant lead professionals.
 Where this is not possible we will send items recorded delivery that have to be signed for.

 6.12 The Designated Safeguarding Lead takes responsibility for making the senior leadership team aware of trends in behaviour that may affect pupil welfare.
 If necessary, training will be arranged.
 Trends are looked at via the reports part of My Concern tool.